ZigaSajovic/CppML/README.md

 Class<Policy0, Policy1, Policy2, /* ... */ PolicyN> myInstance;
 ```

-We will first implement the `MakeBase` metafunction for our specific case, and than generalize it to a `CRTPLinearHiearchy` that can be used in a general setting.
+We will first implement the `MakeBase` metafunction for our specific case, and than generalize it to a `CRTPLinearHierarchy` that can be used in a general setting.

 #### Creating the needed tools